Easy Guide on Small Business Tax Filing

 It’s also worth keeping in mind that different small business entities will need to supply different information for their tax returns, so we created a handy small business tax checklist for you to make sure you’re prepared with what you need.

 Filing taxes may be the finish line, but bookkeeping is the marathon that gets you there.
-With Bench, you have a team of experts running that distance for you.
+With Bench Accounting, you have a team of bookkeeping and tax experts running that distance for you.

-Your Bench bookkeeping team automates your financial admin by connecting bank accounts, credit cards, and payment processors to import information into our platform.
-Your team also answers questions and completes your tax prep ahead of filing.
+Your Bench bookkeeping team automates your financial admin by connecting bank accounts, credit cards, and payment processors to import information into our accounting platform.
+Your team also answers questions and completes your tax prep ahead of filing season.

-With a premium Bench subscription, we handle your bookkeeping and provide year-round tax services, including tax filing.
+With a Bench Tax subscription, we handle your monthly bookkeeping and provide year-round business tax services, including estimated tax support and tax filing.
 We file your federal and state taxes and give you access to unlimited, on-demand consultations with a tax professional.
 We’re here to ensure you’re up-to-date on the latest tax information, maximizing every deduction and seizing available tax credits to minimize your tax bill.
 Learn more.

 How much are small business taxes?